-39. The provisions in five subparagraphs on the remaining five grounds have been partially amended, and to positive effect.
+- 29. The provisions in five subparagraphs on the remaining five grounds have been partially amended, and to positive effect.
 Thus a loss of citizenship (subpara.
 2) does now not constitute a ground for removal of the Defender unless it is due to his/her resignation of citizenship or acquiring citizenship in another country.
 And in the event of the Defender tending a statement of resignation to the National Assembly (subpara.
 3), he/she is required to resubmit the statement within 10 days if it is to become effective.
 In subpara.
 4, the ground stated is the event of the Defender being "declared incapable, missing or deceased by an effective decision of the Court", with a reference to "partially disabled" being deleted.
 However, the description of the ground under subpara.
-1 (i.e. that "a verdict of the Court convicting the Defender enters into legal force") remains the same, although it appears too open-ended, as it does not provide a clarification or qualification of the subject matter of the "conviction" of the Defender, which seemingly could include for example a simple traffic offence.
-It should also be specified whether "the Court" is a highest court or any court of law; probably the latter is intended.
-This may be a question of translation, though.

-40. With respect to the procedures to be followed upon an early termination of the Defender's mandate, para.
-3 now provides that the Chairman of the National Assembly shall inform the Deputies of the advent of the termination and the presence of the pertinent ground therefore under para.
+1 (i.e. that "a verdict of the Court convicting the Defender enters into legal force") remains the same, although it appears too open-ended, as it does not provide a clarification or qualification of the subject matter of the "conviction" of the Defender.
+The ground under subpara.
+5 is the event of death of the Defender. - 30.
+With respect to the procedures to be followed upon an early termination of the Defender's mandate, para.
+3 now provides that the Chairman of the National Assembly shall inform the Deputies of the advent of the termination and the presence of the pertinent ground therefor under para.
 2. This clearly means that it is for the National Assembly to check whether the grounds exist, which is appropriate.
 However, the recourse of putting the issue of termination to a vote in the Assembly (and then deciding upon it by a vote of more than one-half of the Deputies), which was provided for in the former para.
 3, has now been deleted.
-Accordingly, the Law now appears to be based on the principle that since the grounds are being listed in a manner making them objectively ascertainable, a vote will not be necessary, and that the opinion of the Chairman of the Assembly as to the presence of the pertinent ground will prevail.
-This principle of an objective approach to the termination may be seen as a positive feature of the Law, which depoliticises the issue.
-However, it should be possible for the Defender to contest such a decision (presumably by way of a court proceeding).
+Accordingly, the Law now appears to be based on the principle that since the grounds are being listed in a manner making them objectively ascertainable, a vote will not be necessary, and that the opinion of the Assembly (the Chairman) as to the presence of the pertinent ground will prevail, unless contested on the part of the Defender (presumably then by way of a court proceeding).
+This principle of an objective approach to the termination may be seen as a positive feature of the Law. - 31.
+Para.

-41. Para.
 4 provides as before that in the event of an early termination, a new Defender shall be elected within one month after the position becomes vacant.
 The former reference to a Deputy Defender assuming the position during the interval has been abandoned together with the previous Article 22.
 The time limit seems acceptable, though it is perhaps on the short side considering the weight of the institution.

-42. While it seems to be intended that the new Defender should be elected for a full 6-year term, this preferably should be stated expressly.
+Although not expressly stated in para.
+4, it seems to be clear that the new Defender is to be elected for a full 6-year term.